CSCfi/spark-openshift/README.md

 The template provisions a Spark cluster based on the configuration on Openshift.
 **NOTE: Make sure, you create a new openshift project in order to run this.
 It is also recommended that you have only one cluster per openshift project**

+*If you are looking for instructions on how to install custom spark libraries on top of your spark cluster, [click here](https://github.com/CSCfi/spark-openshift/blob/master/installing_libraries.md)*

 There are 3 deployments created -
 1. **Spark Master**: Serves as the master of the cluster and runs Spark UI
 2. **Spark Worker**: Runs worker instances in the cluster